Vision-Language Memory for Spatial Reasoning: Method

 This produces the final memory-enhanced representation $M_t$.
 To maintain a diverse and non-redundant episodic memory bank, we replace the most similar existing entry with current memory-enhanced representation $M_t$.
-Specifically, we identify the most similar entry $E_{i_t^{\star}}$ in episodic memory and update it with the new representation $M_t$.
+Specifically, we identify the most similar entry $E_{i_t^{\star}}$ in episodic memory and update it with $M_t$.